HamidHadipour/RDkit_features/README.md

 - --input (required): Path to the CSV input file containing the SMILES column.
 - --output_type (required): Type of the output file (csv or parquet).
 - --output_file (required): Name of the output file to save the processed data.
 - --normalization: Normalization method for the data (False, CDF, minmax, standardscaler).
-Defaults to False.
 - --fill_nan: Option to fill missing values with the column's mean (True or False).
-Defaults to False.

 ## Example Commands
 Processing a dataset with Min-Max normalization and not filling NaN values: